PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 There is another way you could use the cross compiler.
 Once the nucleus is cross-compiled,  you could download it to the FPGA, load programs to the FPGA, and save them to the Flash, maybe copy them to other FPGA's bitstreams.
 Yosys lets you copy a executable image into a bit stream.

-The cross compiler suports both `code folding <https://mecrisp-stellaris-folkdoc.sourceforge.io/folding.html>`_, and inlining.
+The cross compiler supports both `code folding <https://mecrisp-stellaris-folkdoc.sourceforge.io/folding.html>`_, and inlining.

 @PythonLinks: "the cross compiler is most difficult to understand."